top of page

 Our Research

 We use genetic and molecular approaches in the small nematode C. elegans to understand the conserved mechanisms underlying neurodegenerative disease and nervous system function.
-We focus on delineating cellular and molecular pathways pertinent to Huntington's disease, Spinal Muscular Atrophy, Amyotrophic Lateral Sclerosis, Frontotemporal Dementia and other neurodegenerative diseases.
+We focus on delineating cellular and molecular pathways pertinent to Huntington's disease, Spinal Muscular Atrophy, Amyotrophic Lateral Sclerosis, Frontotemporal Dementia, Alternating Hemiplegia of Childhood, and other neurodegenerative diseases.
 We also study the genetic and molecular mechanisms regulating sleep and fatigue.

 Our laboratory undertakes behavioral, molecular, and genetic studies to understand the conserved mechanisms underlying behavior.
 Past work focused on how animals respond to changes in the environment.
 This resulted in the identification of a new family of conserved Notch co-ligands in C. elegans that play diverse roles regulating stress response.
 Current research examines the conserved molecular pathways that regulate sleep and fatigue.